AsyncDisplayKit/Documentation/docs/_docs/installation.md

 ## Carthage (standard build)

 <div class = "note">
-The standard way to use Carthage is to have a Cartfile list the dependencies, and then run <code>carthage update</code> to download the dependenices into the <code>Cathage/Checkouts</code> folder and build each of those into frameworks located in the <code>Carthage/Build</code> folder, and finally the developer has to manually integrate in the project.
+The standard way to use Carthage is to have a Cartfile list the dependencies, and then run `carthage update` to download the dependenices into the `Cathage/Checkouts` folder and build each of those into frameworks located in the `Carthage/Build` folder, and finally the developer has to manually integrate in the project.
 </div>

 AsyncDisplayKit is also available through <a href="https://github.com/Carthage/Carthage">Carthage</a>.